 The Old Quarter is a labyrinth of streets millennia old.
 Once each street plied a different trade and was reserved for the artisans and merchants of particular goods.
 Hence one street would sell silk, another herbal medicine, others gold statues.

 The wares may have changed but the principle is the same, now key-makers and plastic Buddha’s, toy sellers and underwear vendors cram in beside antique instruments and fashionable silk designers.

 Women with poles and baskets selling fruit vie for space alongside Apple products and street side noodle shops are filled with moped riding customers.

 Legend has it that the hero Le Loi came here after defeating the Chinese with a magical sword.
 When he arrived at the lake a giant tortoise appeared and took the sword back to the enchanted realms for Le Loi.
-It is said that the tortoise’s descendents still inhabit the lake and there are sightings form time to time.
+It is said that the tortoise’s descendants still inhabit the lake and there are sightings from time to time.